 Terms & Conditions for Publishers

-THIS PUBLISHER AGREEMENT consists of the general Terms and Conditions below, any applicable Annexes, and any Amendments to the foregoing (collectively referred to as the “Agreement”).
+THIS PUBLISHER MASTER SERVICES AGREEMENT consists of the general Terms and Conditions for Publishers below, and any Amendments thereto and any Orders placed via the Publisher Portal on the vi.ai website (collectively referred to as the “Agreement”).
 This Agreement is valid for all commercial relationships between video intelligence AG (formerly “Viewster AG), Mühlebachstrasse 70, 8008 Zürich, Switzerland (“vi“) and its publishing clients (“Publisher“) regarding the provision of online ad supply services by vi.

-1.2 For the purposes of this Agreement vi Materials shall mean the Protocol (defined below), APIs or SDKs or Ads in relation to this Agreement.
-You acknowledge that You obtain no rights in the Program, Ads and/ or in any vi Materials or the Intellectual Property Rights in or relating to them or to receive or access the Program save as expressly provided in this Agreement.
+1.2 For the purposes of this Agreement “vi Platform” shall mean the Protocol (defined below), APIs or SDKs accessible via vi’s dashboard and made available pursuant to this Agreement.
+Publisher acknowledges that they obtain no rights in the Ads and/ or in any vi Platform or the Intellectual Property Rights in or relating to them or to receive or access the vi Platform or Ads save as expressly provided in this Agreement.

-2.1 An Insertion Order for the provision of online ad supply services shall come into being when vi accepts an insertion order submitted by the Publisher (“Insertion Order“).
-The specific Insertion Order in question shall contain the respective scope of performance including but not limited to campaign run dates, territorial restrictions and pricing.
-If the provisions of an Insertion Order diverge from those of these Terms and Conditions, the provisions of the Insertion Order shall take precedence.
+2.1 An order for the provision of online ad supply services shall come into being when vi accepts the Publisher order form submitted by the Publisher online (“Order”) , which shall contain the respective scope of performance including but not limited to campaign run dates, territorial restrictions and pricing.
+The Term of an Order shall be unlimited, unless terminated in accordance with Clause 10.

 3. Remuneration and Tracking Results

-3.1 (a) Where Ads are successfully displayed by vi buyers, vi shall pay Publisher in accordance with the chosen Pricing Model as set out in Appendix 1.
-Publisher may move between Pricing Models no more than once in every six (6) month period.
+3.1 (a) Where Ads are successfully displayed by vi buyers, vi shall pay Publisher in accordance with the Tiers as set out in the Fee Table (available here).

 4. Obligations of the Publisher